Antilochus: Death and afterlife

 The epic cycle of the Aethiopis details Antilochus' death during the Trojan War.
 When Antilochus' father, Nestor, was attacked by Memnon, Antilochus sacrificed himself to save Nestor, thus fulfilling an oracle which had warned to "beware of an Ethiopian".
+Because of the prophecy, Nestor had earlier assigned Antilochus a guardian named Chalcon of Cyparissus.
+However, Chalcon, instead of protecting him, fell in love with Penthesilea, the Amazon queen, betrayed the Greeks, and was slain by Achilles upon trying to help her.

 The Achaeans retrieved Antilochus' body on the battlefield and lamented him.
 Achilles embraced Antilochus and lamented as well, promising him a glorious funeral and vengeance, in the same way Achilles had honored Patroclus.
 Achilles then killed Memnon to avenge Antilochus' death, and drove the Trojans back to the gates, where Achilles was killed by Paris.
 In later accounts, Antilochus was slain by Hector or by Paris in the temple of the Thymbraean Apollo, together with Achilles.

 Nestor deeply grieved the death of Antilochus after the war.
 Peisistratus also mourned Antilochus, even though the brothers had never met.

 Antilochus' ashes, along with those of Achilles and Patroclus, were enshrined in a mound on the promontory of Sigeion, where the inhabitants of Ilion offered sacrifice to the dead heroes.
 The ashes of Achilles and Patroclus were mixed together in one urn, with Antilochus's ashes kept separately but nearby in the mound.
 Antilochus is described as the companion Achilles honoured most after Patroclus.
 In the Odyssey, the three are represented as always united in the underworld and walking together in the Asphodel Meadows.
 However, according to Pausanias, they dwell together on the island of Leuke.

 Legacy

-Among the Trojans he killed were Melanippus, Ablerus, Atymnius, Phalces, Echepolos, and Thoon, although Hyginus records that he only killed two Trojans.
+Among the Trojans Antilochus killed were Melanippus, Ablerus, Atymnius, Phalces, Echepolos, and Thoon, although Hyginus records that he only killed two Trojans.

-Antilochus left behind in Messenia a son Paeon, whose descendants were among the Neleidae expelled from Messenia, by the descendants of Heracles.
+Antilochus left behind in Messenia a son Paeon, whose descendants were among the Neleidae expelled from Messenia by the descendants of Heracles.